Search

 The MSCOCO dataset contains detailed image annotations of images depicting complex everyday scenes of common objects in their natural context. – Source

-Why common objects in natural context?
+Why common objects in a natural context?

 For many categories of objects, there are iconic views available.
-For example, when performing a web-based image search for a specific object category (for example, “chair”), the top-ranked examples appear in profile, un-obstructed, and near the center of a very organized photo.
+For example, when performing a web-based image search for a specific object category (for example, “chair”), the top-ranked examples appear in profile, unobstructed, and near the center of a very organized photo.
 See the example images below.

 While image recognition systems usually perform well on such iconic views, they struggle to recognize objects in real-life scenes that show a complex scene or partially occlude the object.
 Hence, it is an essential aspect of the coco images that they contain natural images that contain multiple objects.